genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 ### Good practice, bad practice

 With this route, you can allocate rights to profiles and users to rights – and  change them.
 There is no change to the code needed.
 However, our advice is to be as granular as possible at the start, because it is more difficult to introduce that granularity at a later point.
-If yo create a new right, you have to change the code.
+If you create a new right, you have to change the code.

 ### Entity level (row level)

-GENESIS_AUTH_PERMS runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair – for example, User J has access to Counterparty 1, User J has access to Counterparty 2, User K has access to Counterparty 1, User K has access to Counterparty 4, etc. .
-If there is no appropriate entry in the file, the user won’t have access.
+The GENESIS_AUTH_PERMS process runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair – for example, User J has access to Counterparty 1, User J has access to Counterparty 2, User K has access to Counterparty 1, User K has access to Counterparty 4, etc. If there is no appropriate entry in the file, the user won’t have access.

-You must keep the process running, as it maintains itself automatically whenever any permissions change.
-If you a permission is changed on this way, then the change is automatically reflected on screen.
-If I have a grid on screen with 4 trades from Counterparty 1 and my permission to view that counterparty are withdrawn,  those 4 trades disappear from my screen immediately.
+You must keep the process running as it maintains itself automatically whenever any permissions change.
+If a permission is changed this way, then the change is automatically reflected on screen.
+If you have a grid on screen with 4 trades from Counterparty 1 and your permissions to view that counterparty are withdrawn, those 4 trades disappear from your screen immediately.

-In many cases, you want different people to have access to different functions and different information, based on their roles.
+In many cases you want different people to have access to different functions and different information, based on their roles.
 In Genesis, users are not permissioned individually for these purposes.
-Instead, permissioining is based on roles.
+Instead, permissioning is based on roles.
 You define what information and functions are available to a role, and then you allocate users to these roles.
 We refer to this as dynamic authorisation.
 There is nothing to stop you creating a role that has only one user, of course.

 ### General approach

 On startup, the GENESIS_AUTH_PERMS process performs an initial scan of all entities.
 For each entity found, it performs authorisation against every user in the system.
 This builds a full map of permissioned users.

-By default, any updates to the entity and the user table will be automatically processed to permission new entities as they are entered into the database.
+By default, any updates to the entity and the USER table will be automatically processed to permission new entities as they are entered into the database.

 Entries are stored in a memory-mapped file located in **$GENESIS_HOME/runtime/authCache**.